plus3it/amigen9/docs/README_Cross-Distro_bootstrap.md

           sed -e 's/__SIZE__/8/' -e 's/__SNAPSHOT_ID_/<SNAP_ID_FROM_1>/' /root/blockmap.json
         )" \
       --name "MyBootstrapAMI-YYYY.MM.N.x86_64-gp2" \
-      --description "\"boostrap\" image for Rocky Linux 8.5 (current through 2021-12-21)"
+      --description "\"boostrap\" image for Rocky Linux 9.6 (current through 2025-09-04)"
     ~~~

 ## Validate Image

 The above processes have been shown to reliably work for:

-* Creating a CentOS 8 Core (now deprecated)
-* Creating a CentOS 8 Stream
+* Creating a CentOS 9 Stream
-* Creating an Alma Linux 8
+* Creating an Alma Linux 9
-* Creating a Rocky Linux 8
+* Creating a Rocky Linux 9

-When starting from an official Red Hat 8 AMI from the AWS MarketPlace (i.e., one maintained via CSP/Red Hat partnership).
+When starting from an official Red Hat 9 AMI from the AWS MarketPlace (i.e., one maintained via CSP/Red Hat partnership).
 While this project has generically validated these scenarios, it is still a good idea to validate your results before trying to use your bootstrap AMI for AMI-building or other purposes.
 To do so:

 1. Using the AWS CLI or web-console, launch an EC2 from your new bootstrapper AMI:
     * Ensure you launch it with an accessible SSH key